jpuopolo67/linuxdoc/README.md

 * tr - translate characters
 * awk - search for specific patterns
 * sed - powerful stream editor
+* chvt - change virtual terminal
+* who - list of users logged into the system with tty connections
+* ssh - login into a remote computer.
+Note ssh -X will enable graphical windows if you have an X Server on your client.
+* ssh-keygen - generates public/private key pair
+* ssh-copy-id - copies keys to remote server
+* scp - securely copy a file, etc. to a remote server over ssh
+* tee - combines redirection and piping, i.e., write out + send as input to another command
+*

 ## Key Directories
 * /usr/share/doc - doc for installed packages
 * /var - system-created files, e.g., /var/log - system log files